-The Browser tab displays the object model for the workspace, organized in tree form by project, object type, and object relationship.
-The Browser tab is commonly called the Repository Browser.
+- Type view shows the object model for the workspace, organized in a tree form by project, object type, and object relationship. - Folder view shows the sources in the tree in the same folder structure as the one they have in the host environment.